laravel/docs/eloquent.md

         }
     }

-There is not a predefined folder for scopes in a default Laravel application, so feel free to make your own `Scopes` folder within your Laravel application's `app` directory.
+> {tip} There is not a predefined folder for scopes in a default Laravel application, so feel free to make your own `Scopes` folder within your Laravel application's `app` directory.

 #### Applying Global Scopes